usepine/liebling-multilang/README.md

   section performs post lookup by author, instead of by similar tags.
 This is because the language tag gets included as well, which leads to every post in the same language being returned.
 - the author and tag pages default to English

-## Preview

-You can see a live demo here: <https://lieblingdemo.i.usepine.com>

 ## Features